garethahealy/rego-blog/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)]()

-# Using the Open Policy Agent (OPA) toolset to left-shift your companies best practices and policies
+# Using the Open Policy Agent (OPA) toolset to left-shift your company's best practices and policies
 This blog post aims to explain the basics around OPA and how the Red Hat [Containers Community of Practice](https://github.com/redhat-cop) (CoP) has started to implement policies using the toolset.

-As part of the Red Hat [UK&I Professional Services](https://www.redhat.com/en/services/consulting) team, I work with customers who are in the process of on-boarding their applications onto [OpenShift Container Platform (OCP)](https://developers.redhat.com/products/openshift/overview/).
+As part of the Red Hat [UK&I Professional Services](https://www.redhat.com/en/services/consulting) team, I work with customers who are in the process of onboarding their applications onto [OpenShift Container Platform (OCP)](https://developers.redhat.com/products/openshift/overview/).
 One question customers typically ask is:
-_"How do I stop an application team deploying from latest? or using requests and limits which are disruptive to the platform?"_
+_"How do I stop an application team deploying from latest?
+Or using requests and limits which are disruptive to the platform?"_

-Previously, I would have suggested building a process around their CI/CD pipelines to validate the k8s resources and based on company policy; allow or deny the release.
+Previously, I would have suggested building a process around their CI/CD pipelines to validate the k8s resources and, based on company policy, allow or deny the release.
 Although this works for most situations, it has one major flaw.
-It is not natively built into or on top of k8s which allows teams to by-pass the policy if they are not mandated or by manually changing the released resources via `oc` or the web console.
+It is not natively built into or on top of k8s, which allows teams to bypass policies if they are not mandated, or by manually changing the released resources via `oc` or the web console.
 This type of implementation always has aspects of _"security through obscurity"_ which is doomed to fail.